|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon salt

-Melt the butter in a saucepan over low heat.
+Melt 2 tablespoons butter in a saucepan over low heat.

-Whisk in the flour and salt, then whisk in the milk.
+Whisk in 4 tablespoons flour and 1/2 teaspoon of salt, then whisk in 2 cups of milk.

 Turn the heat to medium and stir continuously until the mixture thickens.

-Reduce the heat to medium-low and add the cheese a little at a time, stirring continuously until the sauce is smooth and creamy.
+Reduce the heat to medium-low and add 1/4 pound of shredded cheese a little at a time, stirring continuously until the sauce is smooth and creamy.

 Pour the hot sauce over eggs, macaroni, potatoes or your favorite vegetables.